-6. Is there a particular exchange rate required to be used for turnover thresholds and asset values?
+8. Is there a particular exchange rate required to be used to convert turnover and asset values?

 Turnover has to be converted into Euro at the official exchange rate, i.e. the European Central Bank's official exchange rates for the last business year.
 Thereby, the annual average rate has to be used.
 The exchange rates can be found on the website of the European Central Bank.